zjkuang/XcodeTemplates/README.md

   - View
     (Under "User Interface".
     This will create the .xib)
-Then we need to hook them up manually with many step which can be error-prone With the template in this repository, we can get the whole combo with a Command-N.
+Then we need to hook them up manually with many step which can be error-prone.

+With the template in this repository, we can get the whole combo with a Command-N.

 To arrange the auto-layout constraints for UIScrollView is also a little tricky.
 We need some